Middle Tennessee vs. UConn NCAA Football Odds, Plays and Insights | October 22, 2021

 - UConn's games this season have gone over the total in two out of seven opportunities (28.6%).

-- The Huskies have turned the ball over 13 times, four fewer times than the Blue Raiders have forced turnovers (17).
+- This season the Huskies have 13 turnovers, four fewer than the Blue Raiders have takeaways (17).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.